Enquire Now

 The "Safe" Options (Allowed in most bars)

 Stag in Drag: A classic.
-It’s funny, harmless, and usually accepted in UK bars.
-Just don't expect to get into high-end clubs.
+It’s funny, harmless, and usually accepted in most UK bars without any hassle.
+Just don't expect to get into high-end clubs or any other kind of posh nightspots!

-Charity Shop Challenge: Give everyone £5 to buy the worst outfit they can find.
-It’s cheap, funny, and avoids "group costume" bans.
+Charity Shop Challenge: Give everyone £5 (or make them spend their own money) to buy the worst outfit they can find from a charity shop.
+It’s cheap, funny, and avoids "group costume" bans, because you’re just a selection of badly dressed lads, rather than an obvious costumed group!

-Mankinis: You will be refused entry almost everywhere.
-Plus, nobody wants to see that while eating breakfast.
+Mankinis: You will be refused entry almost everywhere – and anywhere that does let you is probably somewhere you don’t want to go!
+Plus, nobody wants to see that while eating breakfast (or lunch, or dinner!)

 Part 3: The Drunk Food Hierarchy

 At 3am, you need fuel.
-But not all takeaways are created equal.
-Here is our official ranking of end-of-night food.
+But although all takeaways think that they are created equal, we all know that some takeaways are more equal than other.
+Here is our official ranking of end-of-night food options.

 2. The Burger: A solid choice, but risky.
 One slip and the filling is on the floor.
-Eat with caution.
+Eat with caution, preferably when sitting down.

 4. Pizza: Delicious, but logistically difficult.
-Carrying a giant square box while drunk is a recipe for disaster.
+Carrying a giant square box while drunk is a recipe for disaster, and it’s the takeaway most likely to be left on a bus / in a taxi / on a wall.

 Part 4: Etiquette & Advice